PeppeL-G/course-material/src/courses/introduction-to-script-programming/written-examination.md

 ## Dates/Re-examinations
 The `Examination` test is offered in:

-* The exam period in December.
+* The exam period in December
-* The re-exam period in February.
+* The re-exam period in February
-* The re-exam period in August.
+* The re-exam period in August

 When the date for these periods is approaching you can find more information about location and date on [the JU page *Exam Schedule JTH*](https://ju.se/student/en/studies/examination/exam-schedule-jth.html).